Milwaukee Ghost Tour — 13 Haunted Stops, Self-Guided

 Frequently Asked Questions

-How many haunted stops are on the Milwaukee ghost tour?
+How many stops are on the Milwaukee ghost tour?

-The Milwaukee ghost tour includes 13 documented haunted locations.
+The Milwaukee ghost tour includes 13 documented stops covering 110 years of documented history.

 Is the Milwaukee ghost tour free?